A Note on Likelihood Ratio Tests for Models with Latent Variables

 \begin{theorem} Suppose that conditions C1-C5 are satisfied for comparing nested models $\Theta_0 \subset \Theta \subset \mathbb R^k$, with $\ttt^* \in \Theta_0$ being the true parameter vector.
 Then as $N$ grows to infinity, the likelihood ratio statistic $\lambda_N$ converges to the distribution of

 where $\mathbf Z = (Z_1, ..., Z_k)^\top$ is a random vector consisting of i.i.d. standard normal random variables.

 \end{theorem}

 \begin{remark} We give some remarks on the regularity conditions.
-Conditions C1-C4 ensure the asymptotic normality for $\sqrt{N}(\hat\ttt_{N,\TT}-\ttt^*)$ (C4 also ensures consistency of $\hat\ttt_{N,\TT_0}$).
-Among them, \eqref{eq:quad} in C2 is also known as the condition of ``differentiable in quadratic mean'' for $\PPP_{\TT}$ at $\ttt^*.$ As will be shown below, C1 can be satisfied with suitable choice of the parameter space.
-C2 and C3 impose certain regularities for $p_{\ttt}(\xx)$ as a bi-variate function of $\ttt \in \TT$ and $\xx \in \R^J$ that hold for all our examples below.
+Conditions C1-C4 together ensure the asymptotic normality for $\sqrt{N}(\hat\ttt_{N,\TT}-\ttt^*)$.
+Condition C1 depends on both the true model and the saturated model.
+As will be shown below, this condition holds for the saturated models in Examples 1(b) and 2(b).
+Equation \eqref{eq:quad} in C2 is also known as the condition of ``differentiable in quadratic mean'' for $\PPP_{\TT}$ at $\ttt^*.$ If the map $\ttt \mapsto \sqrt{p_{\ttt}(\xx)}$ is continuously differentiable for every $\xx,$ then C2 holds with $\dot l_{\ttt}(\xx) = \frac{\partial}{\partial \ttt}\log p_{\ttt}(\xx)$ (Lemma 7.6, \cite{van2000asymptotic}).
+Furthermore, C3 holds if $\dot l(\xx) = \sup_{\ttt\in U_{\ttt^*}}\dot l_{\ttt}(\xx)$ is square integrable with respect to the measure $P_{\ttt^*}.$ Specifically, if $\dot l(\xx)$ is a bounded function, then C3 holds.
 C4 holds for our examples by Theorem 10.1.6, \cite{casella2002statistical}.
 C5 requires certain regularity on the local geometry of $T_{\TT_0}(\ttt^*),$ which also holds for our examples below. \end{remark}